-This Handbook was prepared as a reference document for prospective doctoral psychology interns.
+This Handbook was prepared as a reference document for prospective and current doctoral psychology interns.
 Jordan School District (JSD) is a large suburban school district located in West Jordan, Utah.
-The district serves more than 56,000 children and adolescents who live in the nearby communities of Bluffdale, Copperton, Herriman, Riverton, South Jordan, and West Jordan, Utah.
-JSD includes 40 elementary schools, 12 middle schools, 8 high schools, and 3 schools for special populations.
+The district serves more than 57,000 children and adolescents who live in the nearby communities of Bluffdale, Copperton, Herriman, Riverton, South Jordan, and West Jordan, Utah.
+JSD includes 41 elementary schools, 13 middle schools, 7 high schools, 3 K-12 online schools (elementary, middle, and high school), and 3 schools for special populations.

-JSD currently employs approximately 3364 licensed employees, including 77 school psychologists and doctoral psychology interns.
-Guidance Services is located within the Student Services Department and provides all school psychology services for the district.
-Doctoral psychology interns also participate at the Jordan Family Education Center (JFEC).
-The JFEC is sponsored by the Jordan School District and provides short-term child-centered family counseling and parenting classes for parents and students.
+JSD currently employs approximately 3400 licensed employees, including 80 school psychologists, school psychology and doctoral psychology interns.
+The Guidance Program is located within the Student Services Department and provides all school psychology services for the district.
+Doctoral psychology interns also participate in the Jordan Family Education Center (JFEC), which is sponsored by the Jordan School District and provides short-term child-centered family counseling and parenting classes for parents and students.